wasmerio/ate/README.md

        + Major compatibility breaking refactor of the code to bring it up to production grade.
-All future changes will be fully forwards compatible for all versions calling within version 1.
+All future changes will be fully forwards compatible for all versions within this major.
        + Added support for WASM with wasm32-wasi as a build target.
 This will allow ATE to be compiled and used directly within WebAssembly.
 More on this new feature coming soon!